 Students can access the recording through the module VLE or intranet and play it back in their own time.
 Normally you can choose when to make the recording available.
 You might make it permanently available – at least until the end of any resits – or you might prefer to make it available for just a short time after the lecture to encourage students not to get behind.

 The advantage of lecture capture is that students can revisit the lecture as many times as they like until they feel they have fully understood it and/or have a comprehensive set of notes.
 At any one viewing, they can stop, start and replay according to their study needs.
 It is also a safety net for students who have missed the lecture, say for reasons of illness.
 What is more, it allows students to concentrate on understanding during the lecture and not to worry too much about noting everything down.

 A possible disadvantage is that lecture attendance will fall as students know that they can always access the lecture online.
 Some of these students may well procrastinate, intending to watch the video but not actually getting round to doing it before the next one, and so on.
 Where lecture capture has been used, however, most lecturers report that attendance has not fallen, but rather that students see the live lecture and the recording as complements, not substitutes.

 Flipping the lecture

 The practice of ‘flipping the classroom’ has developed in many universities and colleges, especially in the USA (see Becker and Birdi, 2018).
 In the context of lectures, the flipped classroom is where the lecture is recorded in a studio or empty classroom, or in the lecturer’s office or home, and the students access it, normally via the module’s VLE, and watch it in their own time.
 Alternatively, the lecturer may select online material for the students to watch or read, which may be in the form of podcasts of lectures in the public domain.
 Or it could be a mix of the two.
 In addition, there may be specific passages that students have to read before coming to the live class.

-Having watched the material, students then come to class – which might be in the full-sized lecture group – and have an interactive session.
-This can involve exercises, problem solving, case study work, role playing, etc. The session may be in the form of a workshop (see case study 2) where students work individually or in pairs; this is more suited to a traditional fixed-seating lecturer theatre.
+Having watched the material, students then come to class (which might be in the full-sized lecture group) and have an interactive session.
+This can involve exercises, problem solving, case study work, role playing, etc. The session may be in the form of a workshop (see case study 2) where students work individually or in pairs; this is more suited to a traditional fixed-seating lecture theatre.
 Alternatively, it could involve small-group work if the room has loose chairs and the students can move around.

 Flipping has proved particularly suitable for many US courses, where often there are solely large classes rather than separate lectures and seminars.
 This allows work done in class to be more interactive and for deeper learning to take place.
-In the UK system, however, it is less relevant, given that interactive learning can take place in seminars/workshops – if appropriately designed (see the handbook chapter on Seminars), especially if the lectures themselves also contain interactive elements.
+In the UK system, however, it has proved less popular, given that interactive learning can take place in seminars/workshops, if appropriately designed (see the handbook chapter on Seminars), especially if the lectures themselves also contain interactive elements.

-Recording of lectures in the studio/office/empty classroom, which could be of varying lengths to suit the material, is particularly suitable for courses which use problem-based learning.
+Recording of lectures in the studio/office/empty classroom is particularly suitable for courses which use problem-based learning.
 This is examined in the handbook chapter on Problem-Based Learning.

 3.3 Use of interactive facilities in VLEs

-The use of VLEs is discussed more fully in a later chapter, now archived.
+The use of VLEs is discussed more fully in a specific chapter, now archived.
 This section provides a brief overview of possible links between lectures and a VLE.

-If you do set up a discussion board or Facebook page, you will have to decide what students can expect of you.
+If you do set up a discussion board, Facebook page or WhatsApp group, you will have to decide what students can expect of you.
 If you merely ‘pump prime’ it and then expect students to make all the contributions, it can be relatively undemanding in terms of your time.
 If used in this way, it can be a very useful mechanism for promoting a culture of mutual self-help.
 It is important that students clearly understand what use they are expected to make of the medium and what your role is.

 Chat rooms as virtual seminars

-Either way, the seminar can be seen as a discussion session on the lecture, whose purpose is to help students to sort out problems they may have.
-These may be simple questions of clarification or they may be issues of contextualisation or application.
-Alternatively, you could start the seminar by giving some follow-up material from the lecture – an example, case study or problem – and posing the students some questions based on it.
+Either way, the chat room can be used as a discussion session on the lecture, whose purpose is to help students sort out problems they may have.
+These may be simple questions of clarification, or they may be issues of contextualisation or application.
+Alternatively, you could start the session by giving some follow-up material from the lecture – an example, case study or problem – and posing the students some questions based on it.
 This makes the session more like a seminar.

 To get the students used to using the chat room facility and to the protocols for ‘synchronous’ debate, it is a good idea to hold the first of these sessions in a classroom with students using their own devices, or in a computer lab.
 You would be present to answer questions about how to use the facility and to ensure that people are contributing.
-Thereafter, students can take part in the seminar from any computer with Web access.
+Thereafter, students can take part in the session from any computer/device with Internet access.

 It is important to recognise an important limitation of chat rooms: they have poor graphical and algebraic facilities.
 This makes them unsuitable for technical discussions.
 They can be excellent, however, for exploring policy implications and for examining issues where there is scope for differences in opinion.
 They can also provide a medium in which shy students can feel comfortable in contributing, especially if you allow them to use an alias, with their true identity known only to you.

-If you have time, you can post edited ‘highlights’ from the seminar.
+If you have time, you can post edited ‘highlights’ from the chat room session.
 Failing this, you can simply leave the contributions on the site for students to revisit in their own time.

-For a more general discussion of virtual seminars and how they can be used, see the case study, Use of Virtual Seminars in Economic Principles, on the Economics Network site.
+For a more general discussion of virtual sessions as seminars and how they can be used, see the case study, Use of Virtual Seminars in Economic Principles, on the Economics Network site.